plant-humanities/sandbox/_posts/Cashew_Kat.md

 {% include embed/image.html id="img2" src="wc:Byam_Cashew.jpg" caption="Plate V in Byam's Fruits of the West Indies.
 Fruit and nut of the cashew tree.
 Scientific name: *Anacardium occidentale*.
 Engraved and hand-colored image,1800,*Fruits of the West Indies*, Lydia Byam, Wikimedia Commons, public domain" aspect="2" %}

+Cashew is a globalized plant, and particularly a commodity crop in Ghana and other African countries.

 {% include embed/image.html id="img1" src="500px-Cashew_plant_(Ghana).jpg" caption="Cash crop in Northern Ghana, Zakaria Tunsung" aspect="2" %}

 Cashews are sold both raw and roasted, and the difference is easy to see side by side.